Sudeep-KS/lending_club_case_study/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

-## Acknowledgements
-Give credit here.
--
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact
 Created by [@Sudeep-KS] - feel free to contact me!